Contact

 The Pros and Cons of Screening Job Candidates’ Social Media

-Seemingly every day, social media becomes a bigger piece of the hiring process.
-Social media platforms such as LinkedIn provide large, professional networks that can help job seekers find the perfect position and help employers narrow done their recruiting search.
-Social media profiles on Facebook, Instagram, and Twitter can tell job seekers a lot about a prospective employer before a job interview, and it can tell employers a lot of important information about a candidate.
-But the use of social media as part of a pre-employment screening strategy is not without controversy.
+Social media profiles on Facebook, Instagram, and Twitter can tell job seekers a lot about a prospective employer before a job interview, and applicant's social media profiles can tell employers a lot of important information about a candidate.
+However, the use of social media as part of a pre-employment screening strategy is not without controversy.

-Some argue that social media screening is unethical and violates candidates’ right to privacy.
+Some argue that social media screening is unethical and violates candidates' right to privacy.
 Many believe the views and opinions people express in their free time have no bearing on their ability to get the job done.
-Still, HR professionals who do implement social media screening often feel the information and photos posted on these platforms is in the public domain, and it would be negligent not to use it.
+Still, HR professionals who do implement social media screening often feel the information and photos posted on these platforms are in the public domain, and it would be negligent not to use them.

-Pros of Social Media ScreeningCons of Social Media Screening
+Pros of Social Media Screening

 Insight into professional history/network